When you’re sewing seams, you will need to secure the start and the end of each seam line that you want to commit to permanently.

 Of course, this works.
 But it can get bulky and not cute.
 So I prefer to use this method…

-- Now, press the backstitch button and backstitch without sewing off the edge.
+- Now, press the reverse button and backstitch two to three stitches without sewing off the edge.
+I find it helpful to do this slowly so that I don’t sew off the edge.

-- Then, release the backstitch button and stitch forward.
+- Then, release the reverse button and stitch forward.

-- As you are near the end of the seam line (just shy of the raw edge), press the backstitch button again and stitch for about three stitches.
+- As you are near the end of the stitching line, about ¼ inch shy of the raw edge, press the reverse button to backstitch again a maximum of three stitches and release the reverse button.

-- Now, release the backstitch button, lift your presser foot, remove the fabric, and snip the threads.
+- Then lift your presser foot, remove the fabric, and snip the threads or use the thread cutter.

-This method results in less bulk at the start and at the end of your seamline.
+This method results in less bulk at the start of your seamline.
 And it’s prettier too.

 I know you’re probably thinking, “Whatever, Janine.”
-But trust me, for certain fabrics like sheers, it can make a huge difference.
+But trust me, for certain fabrics like chiffon or a lightweight cotton, it can make a huge difference.
 You’ll see.

 Okay.
 Now let’s move on to another option…